Gemmayze St FOH Briefing

 To volunteer with us, you need to understand the PAYF model.
 You may need to communicate this to guests, who might not quite get it.
 PAYF means pay whatever you like and can afford.
 A good question for people to ask themselves is how much would this have cost if you went to a restaurant, pub or cafe?
 Can you contribute something extra to help pay for someone that cannot afford to pay?

 Entrée - soup with bread.
 This is always vegetarian.
 Make sure there is bread with the soup you take.
-If people ask for more you can get this from a kitchen on a side plate
+If people ask for more you can get this from the kitchen on a side plate

 Main – always involves meat but we also provide a vegetarian option as well